xzxADIxzx/Join-and-kill-em-together/README.md

 ![Stars](https://img.shields.io/github/stars/xzxADIxzx/Join-and-kill-em-together?style=for-the-badge&logo=githubsponsors&color=EA4AAA)

 # Join and kill 'em together
-Multikill is still in development, so I created my own multiplayer mod for ultrakill.
+Multikill is still in development, so I created my own multiplayer mod for Ultrakill.
 It's also in development, but with gnashing of teeth it's already playable.

 ## Features